 - Apply a Cold Compress or Ice Pack - Immediate cold therapy at the onset of your injury (or during flareups) will allow you to manage pain while getting rid of swelling and inflammation.

-- Use STR Therapy (T•Shellz Wrap®) - After swelling and inflammation has been reduced.
+- Use Blood Circulation Boost (T•Shellz Wrap®) - After swelling and inflammation has been reduced.
 Use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
-Soft Tissue Therapy is especially helpful in dealing with chronic tendon & muscle injuries or on-going pain and stiffness from a strained achilles tendon.
+Blood Circulation Boost is especially helpful in dealing with chronic tendon & muscle injuries or on-going pain and stiffness from a strained achilles tendon.

 - Physical therapy and rehabilitative exercise under supervision of a physical therapist or doctor.
 The intent of this is to provide you with increased range of motion, pain relief and strengthening of the soft tissue surrounding the achilles.
 Caution: aggressive physical therapy can be harmful, such as aggressive stretching or massage, and when dealing with an achilles that has very low range of motion, there is high risk to damage weak and damaged muscles and tendons of the joint.